theo-armour/agenda/3-1-heritage/0-heritage-happenings/2025/01-january-hh/2027-01-happenings-text.md

 Together, we can make this the best school ever!

+The Art & Joys of Aging
+• Embracing the latest (expert) information on aging
+• Making the most of your longevity
+• Taking small steps to improve physical and mental health, connectedness, financial well-being, and overall quality of life.

-Nbody wants to study everything all at once, my plan ids to focus on one subject each month.
+Nobody wants to study everything all at once, my plan ids to focus on one subject each month.
 I'll be sharing what I learn with you in the newsletter.
 I hope you'll share your thoughts and experiences with me, too.
 Together, we can make this the best school ever!

 ## Martha Nell